 Pro tools remains one of the most suitable for producing multi-channel software offering many treatment options 5.1 as plug-ins developed by many manufacturers (TC electronic, Dolby Laboratories, Audio Minnetonka, Neyrinck, Soundfield, Waves ...)

-Among these tools fit in a fun way in our mixer 5.1, LM5D TC electronic is essential to put an insert in our master 5.1.
-It gives us the history of the loudness (LeqRLB), its instantaneous value and the average value ("center of gravity") over the life of rolling program (no window of 10 seconds measurement method "short term" used by the DP570).
-We also have access to some sort of standard deviation, "consistency", which gives us information on the change in loudness over the duration of the program: we have a very constant loudness or highly variable?
-Ppm level measurement is accurate and complete what is lacking in pro tools, an accurate measurement of levels.
-The LM5D LM5 that differs from these statistics.
-For a measurement of the central channel carrying the dialogues, just cut the other bus from our master 5.1.
-The LM5D was recently presented at the IBC, and has recently become available for download on the manufacturer's website.
+Among those tools that fit in a fun way in our mixer 5.1, the TC electronic LM5D is essential to be insert in our master 5.1.
+It gives us the history of loudness (LeqRLB), its instantaneous value and the average value ("center of gravity") over the life of the program (no sliding window of 10 seconds measuring method "short term" used by the DP570).
+We also have access to a kind of deviation, "consistency", which gives us information on the change in loudness over the duration of the program: we have a constant loudness or highly variable?
+Ppm level measurement is accurate and complete what we lack in pro tools, precise measurement of the levels.
+The LM5D differs from LM5 by this statistical information.
+For measurement of the center channel with the dialogues, just cut another bus from our master 5.1.
+The LM5D was recently presented at IBC, and has recently become available for download on the manufacturer's website.